Influences on Faculty Uptake from a Faculty Learning Community: Discussion

+Faculty Learning Communities are created in order to build a community of faculty that are open to discussing and sharing ideas about teaching practices.
+Throughout all three cases we see that FLC succeeded in creating a space in which faculty are open to receiving and discussing new ideas and feedback.
+Our work suggests that FLCs also need to help Fellows align their instruction and assessment, encourage Fellows to experience teaching their new materials, and spread their ideas to their colleagues and throughout their department.

-There is a lot of work out there that outlines ways for faculty to align their instruction with assessment~\cite{krajcik2008, mislevy2011, wiggins1998}, but there is little work that investigates the challenges faculty encounter when aligning their materials or developing assessment items.
-Although the Fellowship spent time talking about assessment design and the process of aligning assessment with instruction, it did not spend time to understand the logistics of assessment design and the current state of their assessments beyond talking about what it is that they want to assess.
+Alignment between instructional material and assessment items are correlated with the exclusion of 3DL material.
+In order to prevent discontinued use of their design ideas due to assessment practices, FLC facilitators should include discussions on how to design assessment items and address common issues such as formatting.
+Although the Fellowship spent time talking about assessment design and the process of aligning assessment with instruction, it did not dedicate time to understand the logistics of assessment design and the current state of their assessments beyond talking about what it is that they want to assess.
+Professional development has recently begun to make the effort to integrate the topic of assessment into programs~\cite{kinzie2019, caudle2018, hong2018}, but there needs to be more research on the ways in which faculty develop and use assessment items.
 FLCs should address the topics surrounding current assessment development as a way to help faculty adopt new instructional practices.